Online Interactive Thesis or Dissertation Reading

 What should I consider before scheduling an appointment?

-Determine how many appointments you'll need for your paper.
-On average, graduate Lab assistants can read between two and ten pages an hour, depending on the quality of the paper and the experience of the Lab assistant.
+- Determine how many appointments you'll need for your paper.
+On average, graduate Writing Lab assistants can read between two and ten pages an hour, depending on the quality of the paper and the experience of the reader.

-Keep in mind that Lab assistants will not write your papers for you, nor can they help you produce error-free, publishable papers.
+- Keep in mind that Writing Lab assistants will not write your papers for you, nor can they help you produce error-free, publishable papers.

-when you plan to submit your thesis/dissertation (Note: Lab assistants will not read a thesis/dissertation on the day you plan to submit it),
+- when you plan to submit your thesis or dissertation (Note: Writing Lab assistants will not read a thesis or dissertation on the day you plan to submit it),

 How should I prepare for my session?

-Convert your thesis/dissertation to a Microsoft Word document if you're not already using Microsoft Word (If you don't have Microsoft Word, then consider accessing this Office suite for free through UWF's My Desktop software);
+- Convert your thesis or dissertation to a Microsoft Word document if you're not already using Microsoft Word (If you don't have Microsoft Word, then consider accessing this Office suite for free through UWF's My Desktop software);

 How does a Google Hangouts session work?

-E-mail email@example.com a copy of your thesis/dissertation at least 30 minutes before the session is scheduled to begin, and make sure the thesis/dissertation you e-mail us is a Microsoft Word document (An Elluminate session is the only circumstance under which we allow a student to e-mail a paper to the Lab);
+- E-mail email@example.com a copy of your thesis or dissertation at least 30 minutes before the session is scheduled to begin, and make sure the thesis or dissertation you e-mail us is a Microsoft Word document (A Hangouts session is the only circumstance under which we allow a student to e-mail a paper to the Lab);

-In addition to visiting the "Fix Problems with Hangouts" webpage, you may contact UWF Information Technology Services (ITS) at 850.474.2075 if you run into issues.
-If you call ITS after 5:00 PM, you will have to leave a message on their voicemail.
-They should return your call within 30 minutes;
+- In addition to visiting the "Fix Problems with Hangouts" webpage, you may contact UWF Information Technology Services (ITS) at 850.474.2075 if you run into issues.
+If you call ITS after 5:00 PM, you will have to leave a message on their voicemail;

-Although microphones are highly recommended – because of the time it takes to speak versus the time it takes to type messages in a chatroom – they are not required to participate in these online sessions.
-However, you must be able to hear audio whether you use a microphone or not;
+- Because of the time it takes to speak versus the time it takes to type messages in a chatroom, microphones are highly recommended; howerver, a microphone is not required in order for you to participate in these online sessions.
+You must be able to hear audio whether you use a microphone or not;

-You must sit in front of your computer while the Lab assistant reads your thesis/dissertation in front of his or her computer.
-You will be able see every revision that the Lab assistant makes as he or she makes it, so be prepared to be fully engaged throughout the reading, just as you would be during class.
+- You must sit in front of your computer while the Writing Lab assistant reads your thesis or dissertation in front of his or her computer.
+You will be able see every revision the reader makes as he or she makes it, so be prepared to be fully engaged throughout the reading, just as you would be during class.
 You will have to be present for the entire session;

-Each appointment lasts two hours, but the paper reader will work on your paper for only 105-110 minutes.
+- Each appointment lasts two hours, but the paper reader will work on your paper for only 105-110 minutes.
 The paper reader will spend 10-15 minutes completing a Paper Reading Report for your professor.
-The Paper Reader will e-mail the report to your professor.
-This document will prove that a paper reading took place and will summarize what you and the Lab assistant discussed and revised during the appointment;
+The Paper Reader will scan your paper into Navigate to show your professor that a paper reading took place;

-You do not have to accept every revision that your paper reader suggests, but he or she does have to mark the recommended revisions on your paper so that there is a record of said recommendations;
+- You do not have to accept every revision that your paper reader suggests, but the reader does have to mark the recommended revisions on your paper so that there is a record of said recommendations;

 What should I do after my thesis/dissertation reading?

-Use the marked-up copy you and your paper reader revised as a guide to help you change your thesis/dissertation.
+- Use the marked-up copy you and your paper reader revised as a guide to help you change your thesis or dissertation;

-Although the Lab isn't responsible for the rejection or acceptance of your thesis/dissertation, you should still keep track of the marked-up copy until after your thesis/dissertation has been accepted or rejected.
+- Although the Lab isn't responsible for the rejection or acceptance of your thesis or dissertation, you should still keep track of the marked-up copy until after your thesis or dissertation has been accepted or rejected.